Exploring Deep Neural Networks via Layer-Peeled Model: Minority Collapse in Imbalanced Training: Introduction

 where $\bI_K\in \RR^{K\times K}$ is the identity matrix, $\cI_K$ is the ones vector, and $\bP\in \RR^{p\times K}$ ($p\ge K$)\footnotemark ~is a partial orthogonal matrix such that $\bP^\top \bP = \bI_K$. \end{definition}

-These four properties emerge in massive experiments on popular network architectures during the terminal phase of training---when the trained model interpolates the in-sample training data---and a shared setting of these experiments is the use of balanced datasets and the cross-entropy loss with $\ell_2$ regularization.
-Using convincing arguments and numerical evidence, \cite{papyan2020prevalence} demonstrated that the symmetry and stability of neural collapse improve deep learning training in terms of generalization, robustness, and interpretability.
-Notably, these improvements occur with the benign overfitting phenomenon in deep neural networks~\cite{ma2018power,belkin2019reconciling,liang2020just,bartlett2020benign,li2020benign}.
-As an aside, while we were preparing the manuscript, we became aware of \cite{mixon2020neural,wojtowytsch2020emergence,lu2020neural}, which produced neural collapse using different models.
+A common setup of the experiments for validating neural collapse is the use of the cross-entropy loss with $\ell_2$ regularization, which corresponds to weight decay in stochastic gradient descent.
+Based on convincing arguments and numerical evidence, \cite{papyan2020prevalence} demonstrated that the symmetry and stability of neural collapse improve deep learning training in terms of generalization, robustness, and interpretability.
+Notably, these improvements occur with the benign overfitting phenomenon (see~\cite{ma2018power,belkin2019reconciling,liang2020just,bartlett2020benign,li2020benign}) during the terminal phase of training---when the trained model interpolates the in-sample training data.

+In passing, we remark that concurrent works \cite{mixon2020neural,wojtowytsch2020emergence,lu2020neural,ergen2020convex} produced neural collapse using different surrogate models.
+In slightly more detail, \cite{mixon2020neural,wojtowytsch2020emergence,lu2020neural} obtained their models by peeling off the topmost layer.
+The difference, however, is that \cite{wojtowytsch2020emergence,lu2020neural} considered models that impose a norm constraint for each class, as opposed to an overall constraint as employed in the Layer-Peeled Model.
+Moreover, \cite{mixon2020neural} analyzed gradient flow with an unconstrained features model using the squared loss instead of the cross-entropy loss.
+The work \cite{ergen2020convex} provided an insightful perspective for the analysis of neural networks using convex duality.
+Relying on a convex formulation that is in the same spirit as our semidefinite programming relaxation, the authors of \cite{ergen2020convex} observed neural collapse in their ReLU-based model by leveraging strong duality under certain conditions.